cybertraining-dsc/reu2022/project/mnist_parameters.md

 single term with no spaces, dashes, nor special characters.
 In this case, the CPU name will be shortened to `i7_1165G7`.

-If your device doesn't have a GPU, set device to `'cpu'` with the command:
+If your device does not have a GPU, set device to `'cpu'` with the command:

 ```bash
 $ cms set device='cpu'